-Once again, the memory of Pontus Greeks, massacred in the Ottoman Empire during the period 1914-23 took precedence over other Greeks who were massacred during the same period.
-In a motion that was passed in the SA Lower House yesterday, the Greeks of Smyrna and Constantinople and other regions of the Empire, were placed in the category of 'other Christian minorities' event hough their suffering was on par with that of the Pontus Greeks.
-Another example of how Pontus Greeks continue to put themselves ahead of other Greeks, and in so doing, create confusion and division in the Greek community, and the world community at large.
+Once again, the memory of Pontus Greeks massacred in the Ottoman Empire during the period 1914-23 took precedence over other Greeks who were massacred during the same period.
+In a motion that was passed in the South Australian Lower House yesterday, the Greeks of Smyrna and Constantinople and other regions of the Empire, were placed in the category of 'other Christian minorities' event though their suffering was on par with that of the Pontus Greeks.
+This yet another example of how Pontus Greeks continue to put their suffering ahead of that of other Greeks, and in so doing, create confusion and division in the Greek community, and the world community at large.

-As you will see in the motion wording below, the Greeks of Thrace weren't even mentioned.
-One would assume that the people who worded this motion are either oblivious to the suffering of the Greeks of Thrace, or they are deniers of the genocide that occurred in that region during that same period.
+As evident in the motion wording below, the Greeks of Thrace weren't mentioned.
+One would assume that the people who worded this motion are either oblivious to their suffering, or they deny that genocide occurred in that region.

-Clearly the events of yesterday prove to everyone that Pontus Greeks consider their plight far superior to that of other Greeks.
-The wording of the motion which was passed is another example of how divided Greeks have become.
+The wording of the motion which was passed is another example of the division of Greeks on the issue of the genocide.
 The following is the motion in full as published on the ANC website .

 THE MOTION IN FULL

 That, whereas the genocide by the Ottoman state between 1915-1923 of Armenians, Hellenes, Syrian and other minorities in Asia Minor is one of the greatest crimes against humanity, the people of South Australia and this House -